miklevin/MikeLev.in/_posts/2023-04-26-copilot-disable-help.md

 ---
 date: 2023-04-26
 title: "Copilot: disable...
 Help!"
-permalink: /blog/copilot-disable-help/
 headline: "Patience is a Superpower: My Keys are Glitching Out and I Suspect AI Interference"
 description: I recently discovered that my keyboard is glitching out, and I suspect AI interference.
 I need to switch hardware, but I'm reminded that patience is key.
 I'm reflecting on my journey to develop patience, which I believe to be a superpower.
 Read my blog post to discover how I'm developing this superpower.
 keywords: Glitching, AI, Commit, Hardware, Colon, Patience, Superpower, Long-Term, Vision
-categories: hardware, ai
+categories: ai, hardware
+permalink: /blog/copilot-disable-help/
 layout: post
 ---

 Have patience.
 Not everything can be done at once, and having "little bits" of vision is just as important as having that longer-term vision and willingness